Bushfaced/mern-traveling/README.md

 # MERN-Stack Infrastructure

-## Description: This site/app is intended as a multi-author travel log for users.
+## Description: This site/app is intended as a multi-author travel blog for users.
 Users can post anything they want to about where they are going, where they want to go or, most preferably, where they have already traveled to.
+The biggest allure here is that all posts are publicly anonymous.
+This allows for users to share their stories without the normal fear of retaliation as well as eliminates the need to create "fake" users, like has become rampant on main stream social media sites.

 ## Getting Started:
 - Link to Trello Board: https://trello.com/b/VJth5YAL/mern-traveling